Maritime Jobs - Tug Boat Jobs - JobMonkey.com Maritime Jobs Banner

 Q. What is your least favorite aspect of your job?

 A. Coming into port.
 It’s bittersweet, especially when crewmembers aren’t coming back for more work with us.
 I also don’t like dealing with port relations.
-Every port has their own rules, and it can be a hassle to keep the information straight.
+Every port has its own rules, and it can be a hassle to keep the information straight.

 Q. What skills do you need to be a good ship captain?